13 September 2017

 Celebrating 50 years of Hanover

 The event on 11 September was held in the residents’ lounge and attracted a high turnout of 30 people.
 Hanover residents and their family members, ward councillors Marc Donnelly and Pat Hillicks, and local residents from Chapel House enjoyed one another’s company over a buffet lunch.
 There was a raffle with prizes for all and a celebratory cake.
 The friendships and sense of community were plain to see, with everyone chatting and lots of laughter throughout.
-A couple in their early eighties who live in their own bungalow near the Hanover estate were really taken with the atmosphere.
+A couple in their early eighties who live in their own bungalow nearby were really taken with the atmosphere.
 They said they could see exactly why retirement housing can be so beneficial for older people.

 89-year-old Iris (pictured below) moved into the Hanover estate in 1991 and has lived there the longest.
 She admired the celebratory cake and spoke of the ‘lovely atmosphere’ at the event.